 A Few Simple Guidelines to Keep in Mind

-- Less is more: You might feel the urge to include more and more pointers in your list, but it is better to manage your OKRs between 3 to 5 per cycle.
+You might feel the urge to include more and more pointers in your list, but it is better to manage your OKRs between 3 to 5 per cycle.
 This will keep you from getting overwhelmed.

-- Stay flexible: Pushing yourself to your limits is good, but it should not make you feel incapable.
-So if an objective or key result seems irrelevant, get rid of it.
+Pushing yourself to your limits is good, but it should not make you feel incapable.
+If an objective or key result seems irrelevant, get rid of it.

-- Dare to fail: People achieve more when their goals require them to grow beyond their current capability, so sometimes, failing to meet your goals is okay.
-At least, you will locate your weaknesses that way!
+People achieve more when their goals require them to grow beyond their current capability, so sometimes, failing to meet your goals is okay.
+You will locate your weaknesses that way.

-- Be patient: This is a process, and trial and error is your friend.
-You will do it poorly before you do it with excellence.
-So, have faith in yourself and persevere!
+This is a process, and trial and error is your friend.
+You will do it poorly before you do it with excellence, so have faith in yourself and persevere!

-The three questions ‘what’, ‘how’, and ‘why’ form the blueprint of a plan and the creation of an attainable goal, so make sure yours is well-detailed and executable.
+The three questions “what,” “how,” and “why” form the blueprint of a plan and the creation of an attainable goal, so make sure yours is well-detailed and executable.
 If you start and end with these questions, your arrows will consistently point you in the direction of success.
 Once you know how to measure your goals, you’ll already be well on your way to achieving them.

 - How to Set Realistic Short Term Goals for a Successful Life